Vaziria/tonnage/doc/masternode-setup.md

 mkdir ~/.swampcore && nano ~/.swampcore/masternode.conf<br><br>

 Now paste in the following configuration substituting in the information captured in previous steps.
-It may be easier to do this in a text editor on yoru local machine so you can paste it all in at once.  <br><br>
+It may be easier to do this in a text editor on your local machine so you can paste it all in at once.  <br><br>

         mn your_ip_address:33333 your_masternode_genkey your_masternode_output
 <br><br>